-Local Inventory Ads (LIA) are Google Shopping ads that show for local product searches and can be an effective way for retailers to drive in-store traffic.
+Local Inventory Ads (LIA) are Google Shopping ads that are displayed when a searched product is available for purchase or pickup in a local store, and can be an effective way for retailers to drive in-store traffic.

-These inventory listings are great at capturing a customer’s attention by offering ready-to-ship products available from local stores.
+These inventory listings are great at capturing a customer’s attention by offering ready-to-retrieve products available from local stores.

 Think of local inventory ads as an online banner that appears underneath product listings for a given search query:

 - They appear at the top of the search results right below the search query

 - Potential customers can quickly review local businesses that carry the product

 - Users that click on your local inventory ad are either directed to a Google-hosted local storefront page, or a merchant website’s product page (if the info for local pricing + availability on the product page meets Google’s requirements)

 In addition to appearing within Search results, LIAs can also be served on Google Images, Google Assistant, and Google Maps.
 Customers still have the option to purchase directly from your website if they can’t make it into your store, meaning your local inventory ads can support both in-store and ecommerce sales.